Marley Howard

 Singer-Songwriter and Visual Artist

-Marley Howard (She/They) is an Afro-Caribbean singer-songwriter and visual artist based in Harlem.
-Howard’s work is rooted in Black American traditions and blues aesthetics, often drawing on Afro-futurism, surrealism, and protest.
-Her music is steeped in the traditions of blues and folk.
-Growing up, Marley studied jazz for over a decade, culminating in a degree in Jazz voice from Oberlin Conservatory and curating her passion for Black American Music History and the preservation and archive of Black arts.
+Marley Howard (She/They) is an Afro-Caribbean singer-songwriter and visual artist born in Manchester, Connecticut, currently living in New York City.
+Howard’s work is rooted in Black American traditions and draws from surrealism and protest.
+In a home filled with Richard Brautigan’s poetry, Reggae music blaring, her parents' appreciation for the arts encouraged her to pursue both art forms.
+Growing up, Marley studied jazz for over a decade, culminating in a degree in Jazz voice from Oberlin Conservatory (Class of 2024) and curating her passion for Black American Music History and the preservation and archive of Black arts.